maximinus/wargame/README.md

 The wargame engine is for building cross-platform 2D based tactical and strategy games.

-It uses Pygame as it's input and rendering engine.
+It uses Pygame as an input and rendering engine.

 A tree of nodes is used as a viewport, with each node usually representing either a view of sprites, or the sprites themselves.